aalasfar/CorWarSimulator/README.md

 Replace [XX] above with your team number.

 ### Submission
 In order to submit the assignment, you will have to run execute `mvn install` from command line or alternatively do it from the ide by pressing 'Ctrl+E' > Choosing Maven window > Under Lifecycle, click 'install'.
 This will generate `assignment2/target/assignment2-1.0-SNAPSHOT-shaded.jar` file.
 Make sure you are able to run this jar in intellij by right clicking it and selecting 'Run'.
+Now commit and push the target folder to your github repository.

 **Project Name** Project description.